 The MAREEES programme provides also opportunities to investigate Eastern European and Central Asian cultural and political phenomena on a grassroots level.

 Students have for instance taken part in study trips to countries of interest where they have been given free hands to plan and arrange the travel programmes independently.
-Lately the travels have taken our students to Latvia (2023, 2022) and Lithuania (2022).
+Lately, the trips have taken our students to Estonia (2024), Latvia (2023, 2022) and Lithuania (2022).

 Student life and especially the student organisation culture is exceptionally rich and diverse in Finland.
 Also at the University of Helsinki, more than 250 student organisations operate within the Student Union of the University of Helsinki (HYY) ranging from faculty and subject organisations to political and societal organisations, and from choirs and orchestras to sports and game clubs.
 Their activities include anniversary celebrations, academic dinner parties, cultural events, get-togethers and excursions.